Selecting and/or Arranging for Appropriate Services for Incarcerated, Institutionalized, Detained or Deported Parents

 If DCFS becomes aware of a parent’s incarceration after reunification services are ordered, the parent has been convicted of a serious crime and will be incarcerated beyond the remaining months of the maximum reunification period, and reunification services would now be detrimental to the child, consider contacting County Counsel to request an order that family reunification services be terminated.

 All applicable case plan requirements apply to families where one or both parents are incarcerated, institutionalized, detained by ICE, or deported.
-However, case plans for parents who are incarcerated or institutionalized must contain provisions for services, contact, and visitation while the parent/guardian is both in and out of custody.
+However, case plans for parents who are incarcerated or institutionalized must contain provisions for services, contact, and family time while the parent/guardian is both in and out of custody.

-Visitation with the parent/guardian is considered part of reunification services, and the parent/guardian must have contact with either the child or the caregiver if the child is too young.
-Failure to ensure that court ordered visitation takes place may result in extension of reunification services.
+Family time with the parent/guardian is considered part of reunification services, and the parent/guardian must have contact with either the child or the caregiver if the child is too young.
+Failure to ensure that court ordered family time takes place may result in extension of reunification services.

 CSWs are to prepare the parent for the range of reactions a child may have, the child for what to expect during the visit, and the caregiver for any specific requirements that must be adhered to during the visit.
-Only where visitation would be detrimental to the child, with reasons clearly documented in the court report, may it be recommended that no visitation take place.
+Only where family time would be detrimental to the child, with reasons clearly documented in the court report, may it be recommended that no family time take place.
 Such reasons include:

 • Parent was incarcerated for severe physical abuse upon a child.